How to Fix “provider: Named Pipes Provider, error: 40 – Could Not Open a Connection to SQL Server”

 Oops!
 Something went wrong while submitting the form.

-Error 40 – Could Not Open a Connection to SQL Server occurs when a client cannot reach the SQL Server instance through TCP/IP or Named Pipes.
-Verify that the SQL Server service is running, enable remote connections, open the firewall port, and correct the connection string to resolve the issue.
+Error 40 – Could Not Open a Connection to SQL Server occurs when the client cannot reach the SQL Server instance.
+Enable TCP/IP, verify the server/instance name, unblock port 1433 in the firewall, and make sure the SQL Server service is running to resolve the issue.

 Typical Error Message